Careers

-It is helpful to think about ‘careers’ as a journey.
-It is not one big decision that needs to be made once and for all in the future, like jumping off a cliff into the unknown.
+It is helpful to think about ‘careers’ as a journey rather than one big decision that needs to be made once and for all, like jumping off a cliff into the unknown.
 A career journey is made up of lots of small steps which can start in Year 7 and build as students progress through the school and beyond.
+Navigating decisions and opportunities requires specific career development skills which are taught and practiced at school.

-Careers education, information, advice and guidance are offered through a varied programme of events, lessons, and one-to-ones at King Edward’s School.
-This programme is primarily co-ordinated by our Head of Careers, in partnership with the Director of Upper School: Higher Education & Careers and Heads of School.
+Careers education, information, advice and guidance (CEIAG) are offered through a varied programme of events, lessons, and one-to-ones.
+With oversight from senior leaders and governors, this programme is co-ordinated by our Head of Careers, Mrs Cuthbert and many staff from across our departments are involved with its delivery.

 At KES, we build career skills into student learning across curriculum lessons and co-curricular activities.
-Students are encouraged by all staff to discover their unique interests, strengths, and skills.
+Pupils are encouraged to discover their unique interests, strengths, and skills.
 As they widen their experiences and subject knowledge, and as they grow up through the school, they will be supported to reflect on what brings them the most energy, meaning, and satisfaction.

-Students are asked to consider which tasks, work environments, and subjects they most enjoy and what personality traits and strengths they bring to their work.
 Career navigating is a life-long journey, which can have many twists and turns.
-We want students to be able to identify, understand, and express what matters to them in their work choices.
+We want students to be able to identify what matters to them in their work choices and to have the career development skills to respond to opportunities that arise.

-There are assemblies throughout the year, visiting speakers, interview skills workshops, visits to industries, and events at higher education providers.
-We are privileged to have the support and involvement of an active alumni network and welcome Old Edwardians to speak to the students on our ‘Career Panels’ and at networking events.
+There are assemblies throughout the year, visiting speakers, interview skills workshops, employer visits, and events with higher education providers.
+We are privileged to have the support and involvement of an active alumni network and welcome Old Edwardians and parents to speak to the pupils at networking events, societies and talks.

-Parents and Old Edwardians also volunteer their time and expertise to provide career advice and guidance to students and support with our Year 11 Work Experience programme.
-In Year 11 students are offered a one-to-one Careers Advice Session, and Sixth Formers can book follow-up advice sessions to support their careers and higher-education decision making.
+In Year 11 pupils are offered a one-to-one Careers Advice Session, and Sixth Formers can book follow-up advice sessions from Mrs Cuthbert and will meet with the Head of Sixth Form for support with their higher-education decision making.

 What is the future of work?